Eukon05/swiftly/README.md

 If you wish to run tests on the project, clone the repository and in the directory containing `POM.xml` run the following command:
 `./mvnw clean test`
 This will run the included suite of unit and integration tests.
 More information about the specifics of the tests can be found below.
+The tests are also run automatically on every push to this repository, thanks to GitHub Actions.

 ## Endpoints